nktanurag/SpaceWar/README.md

 # SpaceWar
-SpaceWar game using python pygame
+This game is built using famous pyGame library of Python.
+Moving animation , bullets shooting, collisions and game loops are introduced.